PinkiePieExplosion/PinkiePieExplosion/README.md

 MY PERSONAL DNI is really just proshippers, weird adults, & STILL ACTIVE blacklistee's!

-I believe in equal rights.
+I am a feminist & I believe in equal rights.
 No one is above another person in race, gender, age, sexuality, religion, etc. I believe everyone should be treated equally.
-If a woman hits a man, he can hit back - and the same the other way around.
-I do believe that women have been more oppressed than men, but they shouldn't be treated as higher than men, and men shouldn't be treated as higher than women.
+If a man hits a woman aggressively, she can hit back in defense - and if a woman hits a man aggressively, he can hit back in defense.
+I do believe that women have been more oppressed than men.
+I won't deny that at all & I agree that men shouldn't be treated as higher than women, but women shouldn't be treated as higher than men either.

 <p align="center">
 End of BYI